sanchestm/eDNAshboardOpen/README.md

 1. **Download Anaconda and RapID source code**
     1. [Dowload Ananconda](https://www.anaconda.com/products/individual) if not done before
-    2. Dowload and unzip the RapID-cell-counter manually: click the green button writen `code` (at the top center of this page) and then click `download zip` in the dropdown options (or use git clone if experienced)
+    2. Dowload and unzip the eDNAshboardOpen manually: click the green button writen `code` (at the top center of this page) and then click `download zip` in the dropdown options (or use git clone if experienced)
 2. **Open terminal**
     1. **In Windows** open Ananconda Navigator desktop app then click on CMD.exe Prompt
 ![screenshot](https://github.com/sanchestm/RapID-cell-counter/blob/master/images/navigator.png)